vyca2017/content/content/reference/migrations/migrating-fields.md

 }
 ```

-Have a look at the [naming conventions for fields]() to see what names are allowed and recommended.
+Have a look at the [naming conventions for fields](!alias-oe3raifamo#scalar-and-relation-fields) to see what names are allowed and recommended.

 ## Removing an existing field

 To remove an existing field, you can delete the corresponding line in the schema file.
 This will remove **all data for this field**.

-> Removing a field potentially breaks existing queries, mutations and subscriptions.
+> Removing a field potentially breaks existing queries, mutations and subscriptions in your [GraphQL API](!alias-heshoov3ai).
 Make sure to not rely on this field in your apps before deleting it.

 Consider this schema file: